Franz Kafka: Max Brod

+At the time of his death, Kafka's works were probably known only to a small circle of Czech and German writers.
 Kafka left his work, both published and unpublished, to his friend and literary executor Max Brod with explicit instructions that it should be destroyed on Kafka's death; Kafka wrote: "Dearest Max, my last request: Everything I leave behind me ... in the way of diaries, manuscripts, letters (my own and others'), sketches, and so on, [is] to be burned unread."
 Brod ignored this request and published the novels and collected works between 1925 and 1935.
 Brod defended his action by claiming that he had told Kafka, "I shall not carry out your wishes", and that "Franz should have appointed another executor if he had been absolutely determined that his instructions should stand".

 Brod took many of Kafka's papers, which remain unpublished, with him in suitcases to Palestine when he fled there in 1939.
 Kafka's last lover, Dora Diamant (later, Dymant-Lask), also ignored his wishes, secretly keeping 20 notebooks and 35 letters.
 These were confiscated by the Gestapo in 1933, but scholars continue to search for them.